 - Decide how much time you have to get there (this could be key to know given travel times can vary)

-We researched some more and found indeed, Belize was “the one” for us.
-It felt right and we booked it.
+It felt right.
 It satisfied everything we desired, including short flights and an affordable cost.

-We decided we would do one week there – four days in the jungle for some fun activities then head to the beach for three days for some real rest and relaxation.
+We decided we would do one week total in Belize: four days in the jungle for some fun activities then head to the beach for three days for some rest and relaxation.